Athyrium filix-femina

-Athyrium filix-femina, the lady fern or common lady-fern, is a large, feathery species of fern native to temperate Asia, Europe, and North Africa.
+Athyrium filix-femina, the lady fern or common lady-fern, is a large, feathery species of fern native to temperate Asia, Europe, North America, and North Africa.
 It is often abundant (one of the more common ferns) in damp, shady woodland environments and is often grown for decoration.

 Its common names "lady fern" and "female fern" refer to how its reproductive structures (sori) are concealed in an inconspicuous – deemed "female" – manner on the frond.
 Alternatively, it is said to be feminine because of its elegant and graceful appearance.